What You Need To Get Your Offshore Life Started

 First, Not Everyone Needs An Offshore Corporation

-Years ago, an attendee at a conference came up to me to ask what I thought she should do with her Panama corporation.
+Years ago, an attendee at a conference came to me to ask what I thought she should do with her Panama corporation.

 So she did.